bio-tools/biotoolsDocs/IFB_tools.rst

 bio.tools
 #########
-*bio.tools* requires only the tool name, description and homepage URL for a tool to be registered, whilst supporting 50 attributes for rich tool descriptions.
-The attributes, and their structure and syntax (enforced by *bio.tools*) are defined in `biotoolsSchema <https://biotoolsschema.readthedocs.io/en/latest/>`_.
+*bio.tools* requires only the name, description and homepage URL for a tool registration, whilst supporting 50 attributes for rich tool descriptions.
+These attributes, and their structure and syntax (enforced by *bio.tools*) are defined in `biotoolsSchema <https://biotoolsschema.readthedocs.io/en/latest/>`_.

 The IFB catalogue
 #################

-The information requirement of the IFB catalogue is more stringent than *bio.tools*, and depends upon the type of tool (command-line tool, database *etc.*) that is being registered.
-In the guidelines below, tool attribute are described as *Mandatory*, *Recommended* or *Optional* for a given type of tool:
+The information requirement of the IFB catalogue is more demanding than *bio.tools*, and depends upon the type of tool (command-line tool, database *etc.*) that is being registered.
+In the instructions_ that follow, tool attribute are described as *Mandatory*, *Recommended* or *Optional* for a given type of tool:

 * **Mandatory** attributes **MUST** be specified.
 * **Recommended** attributes **SHOULD** be specified, but are not strictly required.